MLH-Fellowship/0.5.2-hackathon-geography/README.md

 ### whereamigeo (4/5)
 If you've done the general setup, then this should be setup properly.

-Keep in mind, every time you make a change to the files under `whereamigeo/`, you'll need to reinstall the package for the changes to take place.
+1. Keep in mind, every time you make a change to the files under `whereamigeo/`, you'll need to reinstall the package for the changes to take place.

         $ cd whereamigeo
         $ pip install .

 ### Discord bot (5/5)
+Not much setup is needed for the Discord functionality to work - as long as you ran the requirements.txt file earlier, you'll have the dependencies needed.

-On line 27, replace the `INSERT-TOKEN-HERE` with your Discord token.
+1. On line 27, replace the `INSERT-TOKEN-HERE` with your Discord token.
 Run the command and it'll start up!

         $ python bot.py